 As an example, two patients taking the same blood pressure medications may have different preferences for the cost of the medications and the ease of use.
 Patient number one may prefer taking fewer tablets a day and can afford a higher cost combination medication.
 Prescribing a combination tablet (with both medications in one) at an affordable price, meets this patient’s preference.

 Standing orders empower nurses to order labs – such as hemoglobin A1c for diabetes monitoring – while collaborative practice agreements enable pharmacists to monitor and modify medications with the patient in order to reach desired outcomes.
 This engages the patient in their own care in a more coordinated and continuous way.
-Primary care providers also value the team-based care model and for the patient to receive additional monitoring and support between office visits.
+Primary care providers also value the team-based care model as it allows the patient to receive additional monitoring and support between office visits.

 Healthcare systems and provider groups should avoid placing the entire medication adherence burden on the prescriber and decide how to best use adherence-based technologies.
 Medication adherence is not easy.
 Technology, such as a phone reminder, is beneficial, but for technology to improve adherence, it must meet each patient’s need and preference.